Narayana108/vedic_knowledge/SSSP/sadhana.md

 2. Vidyā (knowledge)

-Not as a subordinate factor of karma, but also not as an independent means for everyone; it may be an independant means only for those inclined to spending vast lengths of time in scriptural study and reflection on deeper meanings.
+Not as a subordinate factor of karma, but also not as an independent means for everyone; it may be an independent means only for those inclined to spending vast lengths of time in scriptural study and reflection on deeper meanings.

 3. Upāsanā or Dhyāna (meditation)